-The Pacific Northwest is the perfect place for summer adventures with your dog, whether it’s a weekend exploring the mountains, or a week-long camping trip into the forests.
+The Pacific Northwest is the perfect place for summer adventures with your dog, whether it’s a weekend exploring the mountains or a week-long camping trip into the forests.
 Before you head out, be sure to check out our article on Campsite Pet Etiquette, as well as Pet Care While Camping.
 Then, plan ahead and pack these canine camping essentials and enjoy your next adventure as much as Meg and Maverick do.

-Food, Water, and Receptacles: When you’re away from home, bring more than enough food and water for your dog.
+When you’re away from home, bring more than enough food and water for your dog.
 Also, bring along the proper receptacles.
 A backpack-friendly dog bowl is a great option.
 Plus, pack all of the food and treats in air-tight containers and bags.
-Meg has divided out Maverick’s treats and food in separate baggies inside an air-tight container or bag.
-The last thing you want to do is attract critters or large predators to your location.
+Meg has divided out Maverick’s treats and food in separate baggies inside an air-tight container.
+The last thing she wants to do is attract critters or large predators to her location.

 Coastal tip: Looking for information about the right food for your canine?
 Read our Healthy Dog Nutrition Guide.

 Pack a first aid kit for dogs (which should include a tick remover, gauze, self-adhering wraps, and more), along with Natural Botanical Flea & Tick Spray for dogs of all ages.
 Check out our article Avoiding and Treating Flea and Tick Infestations.
 You’ll also want to make sure your canine has an identification tag, paw booties, and a dog coat.
 Why the booties?
 During the summer heat, rocks and dirt can get very hot.
 And because our weather is unpredictable, it can be a good idea to fit your pooch with a dog jacket.
 Looking for more on pet safety?
 Read our article Pet Health: Avoiding Summertime Hazards.

 Start Your Adventure at Coastal

 Your Northwest owned and operated Coastal has everything you need for your next summertime adventure.
 While you’re in the pet aisle, check out the beds, toys, treats, leashes, food, and training tools.
-Then, head over to the outdoor department, where you’ll find the gear you need for a comfortable time in the woods.
+Then, head over to the outdoor department, where you’ll find the gear you need to make your camping trip as comfortable as possible.